FIXED: AirPods Connected But Sound Coming from Phone

 Charge your AirPods

-On occasion, if your AirPods are connected but the sound persistently plays from your phone, they may merely need recharging.
-Place your AirPods in their charging case and connect the case to a power source.
+Sometimes, if your AirPods are connected but audio still plays from your phone, they may simply need to be recharged.
+Just place your AirPods in the charging case and make sure the case is connected to power.

-• If the case light is red, this indicates your AirPods are charging.
+• If the case light is red, your AirPods are charging.

-• When the light changes to white, your AirPods are fully charged.
+• When the light switches to green or white, your AirPods are fully charged and ready to use.

 3. Restart your iPhone